GretaLupi/Hamiltonian-Learning-QuantumMagnets/model_structure.md

 ## Architecture Details

-For the fermionic chain, the model is structured as follows:
+For the Fermionic Chain, the model is structured as follows:

 | Layer           | Output Shape | Number of Parameters |
 |----------------|--------------|---------------------|